CassandraMaldonado/Resume_tailored/README.md

 **Private data?**  Your resume text is processed by whichever model you configure.
 For sensitive content, use a local model or a provider/company you trust.

----

-## Disclaimer

-Not affiliated with McKinsey.
-This is a personal project to practice agentic workflows and speed up my own applications.